Upward Mobility Framework Methodology

 - geographically mindful, meaning that it is available at the neighborhood, city, or county level and is not sensitive to resident turnover, so local leaders can spark on-the-ground change;

-- inclusive of important subgroups, meaning that it considers how people’s experiences vary by race and ethnicity, gender, age, citizenship, and prior incarceration status (among other factors), acknowledging that people experience poverty and upward mobility differently.
+- structurally equitable and inclusive of important subgroups, meaning it helps identify structural inequity and considers how people’s experiences vary by race and ethnicity, gender, age, citizenship, and prior incarceration status (among other factors), acknowledging that people experience poverty and upward mobility differently.

-Ultimately, Urban and the Working Group selected 25 predictors that communities can use to catalyze and guide action to increase mobility from poverty and address racial inequities.
+Ultimately, Urban and the Working Group selected 24 predictors that communities can use to catalyze and guide action to increase mobility from poverty and address racial inequities.
 Although these metrics are not perfect, they provide valuable information about how well conditions in a community support residents’ upward mobility.
-Our current work with communities, scholars, and practitioners is providing additional feedback on the metrics that will result in updates to the Boosting Upward Mobility framework.
+Our current work with communities, scholars, and practitioners is providing additional feedback on the metrics that will result in updates to the Upward Mobility Framework.

 Evidence Resource Library Methodology